TanmoyPanigrahi/PersonalWebsite/README.md

-Personal Website built using HTML5UP and to be hosted soon, once completed, on AWS.
+Personal Website built using HTML5UP and hosted using gh-pages at tanmoy.tech